This is the simplest and most common form of starting a new business.

 - A sole proprietorship consists of only "one" individual; ownership by more than one person creates a partnership.

-- A husband and wife can be classified as a sole proprietorship.
+- A married couple can be classified as a sole proprietorship

 - A business conducted by registered domestic partners must be classified as a partnership.